Flexus123-git/VPSflx/README.md

 # VPSflx
 # Deploying a Personal VPN on a VPS using Xray (VLESS + Reality)

-This is a step-by-step guide for setting up a VPN server on a VPS using Xray (VLESS + Reality).
+This is a step by step guide for setting up a VPN server on a VPS using Xray (VLESS + Reality).

-This setup can be useful in environments where most common VPN protocols are blocked.
+This setup can be useful in countrys where most popular VPN protocols blocked.

-⚠ This guide does not advertise or promote any VPS provider.
+⚠ This guide doesn't advertise any VPS platforms.

 ---